-Firstly, if you do select a White Mulberry, be sure to pick one of the many seedless cultivars available.
-Examples include Morus alba 'Chapparal', which is a weeping variety, and Morus alba 'Kingan', a very drought tolerant cultivar suitable for some drier regions.
+Mulberries are easy trees to grow (even if you have the brownest of thumbs), but they aren't suited to every garden.
+Be sure to pick one of the many seedless cultivars available, including Morus alba 'Chapparal', which is a weeping variety, and Morus alba 'Kingan', a very drought-tolerant cultivar suitable for some drier regions.

 Temperature and Humidity

-- Morus nigra: Black Mulberry average 40 feet tall with dark purple almost black berries that are quite large, at over an inch, when ripe.
-The leaves are about eight inches wide.
-This variety is available in the nursery trade.
+- Morus nigra: Black mulberry trees average 40 feet tall and feature dark purple (almost black) berries that are quite large when ripe.

 - Morus australis: Also known as Korean mulberry, this varietal is small, reaching only 20 to 30 feet at maturity.
 It features light green foliage that is slightly glossed and fruit that ranges in color from almost white to deep red and purple.

 - Morus celtidifolia: Texas mulberry trees are native to the Southwest and appear more shrub-like than tree, growing to a maximum height of just 25 feet.
 The edible fruits are red, purple, or nearly black and are fantastic for drawing wildlife to your landscape, especially birds.

 Your mulberry tree will be ready to produce fruit after approximately three years, and when it does you better be ready to harvest.
 You can expect the berries to be ready between June and August, though that's not to say that they'll all hit peak ripeness at once.
 As a general rule of thumb, the darker the fruit, the sweeter the taste.
 Be warned that mulberries are very tender and will crush easily.
 The fruit can cause a sticky mess if allowed to fall to the ground, so be sure to collect it promptly to protect against insects, wildlife, and property damage.